Family Law Service: Serving Protective Orders & Divorce Papers in Tulsa County

 - Temporary orders follow similar service timelines.

-- Coordinate with law enforcement for safety; use GPS-tagged photos in affidavits.
+- Coordinate with law enforcement for safety; as a firm practice, we use GPS-tagged photos in affidavits for enhanced documentation.

 2. Divorce Petition Service Protocols